 Course cancellation fees

-- Less than 2 weeks before the course start date: you must pay £350 deposit, £95 registration fee and one week’s tuition fees
+- Less than 2 weeks before the course start date: you must pay £350 deposit (£375 for 2018 courses), £95 registration fee and one week’s tuition fees

 Accommodation cancellation fees